willyu1007/Orchestration-Template/prepare_docs/blueprint/hooks.md

 Scenario: A developer types, “Run the full billing regression tests for me.”

 1. **Event emission**
-   - The orchestrator emits a `UserPromptSubmit` event with the user message.
+   - The orchestrator emits a `PromptSubmit` event with the user message.

 2. **Hook execution**
    - `skill_activation_prompt` receives the context.